+IX.
 EVALUATION FACTORS

-- 1. Past record of performance by firm on projects of similar type and complexity.
-(70 points) - 2.
-Number of crews a firm can supply with automatic hammers, up to a maximum of three crews.
-(A minimum crew is considered to be two people, drill and all equipment needed to perform drilling operations.
-(10 points) - 3.
-The ability for a firm to supply more than one track drill with an automatic hammer.
-(10 points) Firms with only one track drill with an automatic hammer (5 points). - 4.
-Ability to provide drilling services in January and February.
-(10 points) - 5.
-Consultant's Kentucky offices where work is to be performed.
-(2 points) For state-funded projects, if a Selection Committee vote results in a tie between two (2) firms, one (1) of which will perform more of the work tasks in Kentucky than the other, then the former firm shall be ranked one (1) place ahead of the latter.
+- Past experience on projects of similar type and complexity and documented record of performance on KYTC projects - as documented in the proposal and supplied by KYTC from previous project evaluations.
+(Maximum 70 Points) - Number of crews a firm can supply with automatic hammers, up to a maximum of four crews.
+(A minimum crew is considered to be two people, drill and all equipment needed to perform drilling operations) (1 crew - 2 points, 2 crews - 4 points, 3 crews - 6 points, 4 crews - 10 Points). - 3.
+The ability for a firm to supply track mounted drills with automatic hammers.

+(No track mounted drills with automatic hammer - 0 points, one track mounted drill with automatic hammer - 5 points, more than one track mounted drill with automatic hammer - 10 Points)

+- Ability to provide drilling services in January and February.
+(No - 0 points, Yes - 10 Points) - Consultant's office based in Kentucky (Not in Kentucky 0 points, In Kentucky 2 points)

+For state-funded projects, if a Selection Committee vote results in a tie between two (2) firms, one (1) of which will perform more of the work tasks in Kentucky than the other, then the former firm shall be ranked one (1) place ahead of the latter.

-SELECTION COMMITTEE MEMBERS
+X. SELECTION COMMITTEE MEMBERS

-- 1. Bart Asher ,PE, User Division
+- 1. Bart Asher, PE, User Division

-- 2. Michael Blevins, PE, User Division
+- 2. Christian Wallover, PG, User Division

-- 3. Gary Valentine, PE, Secretary's Pool
+- 3. Rachel Mills, PE, Secretary's Pool

-- 4. Jeff Jasper, PE, Secretary's Pool
+- 4. Carl Van Zee, PE, Secretary's Pool

-- 5. Jim Shipp, PE, Governor's Pool
+- 5. James Rogers, Governor's Pool